b-vanstraaten/qarray/README.md

 Figure (a) shows the charge stability diagram of an open quadruple quantum dot array recreated with permission from [[1]](#[1]) while (b) is a simulated using QArray.

-Figure (c) shows the charge stability diagram of closed five dot quantum recreated with permission from  [[2]](#[2]) and (d) is simulated using QArray.
+Figure (c) shows the charge stability diagram of a closed five dot quantum recreated with permission from  [[2]](#[2]) and (d) is simulated using QArray.

 ## Installation

-We have tried to precompile the binaries for as many platforms as possible, if you are running one of those operating systems you can install QArray with just pip:
+We have tried to precompile the binaries for as many platforms as possible if you are running one of those operating systems, you can install QArray with just pip:
 ```bash
 pip install qarray
 ```

-If you slip through the gaps then the pip install will try to compile the binaries for you.
+If you slip through the gaps, then the pip install will try to compile the binaries for you.
 This might require you to install some additional dependencies.
 In particular, might need to have cmake and rust installed.

 Install Rust from:
 [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)

 Install CMake from:
 [https://cmake.org/download/](https://cmake.org/download/)
-however, on macOS and Ubuntu you can install cmake using homebrew and apt respectively.
+however, on macOS and Ubuntu, you can install cmake using homebrew and apt, respectively.

-Also setting up JAX on macOS running on M series chips can be a bit finicky.
-We outline the steps than worked for us in [macOS installation](#macOS-installation).
+Also, setting up JAX on macOS running on M series chips can be a bit finicky.
+We outline the steps that worked for us in [macOS installation](#macOS-installation).
 Alternatively, just spin up a [Github Codespace](https://github.com/codespaces), then ```pip install qarray``` and you are done.